efremidze/arclint/docs/typescript-milestones.md

 - Generated config is accepted with minimal edits in at least 70% of pilot repos.
 - Onboarding flow completes in under 15 seconds median.
 - API keys stored via VS Code SecretStorage only.
+- No provider SSO/OAuth flow in v0.1 (deferred until official provider documentation is sufficient).

 ## Milestone 5: Hardening, CI, and Release
 Goal: Make v0.1 safe to publish.